-Life is a little uncertain of late, and it can be a bit confusing (not to mention frustrating) to work out just what is currently allowed within Melbourne and Victoria.
-We've done our best to outline what the current rules are, in terms you can understand.
+Life in Victoria looks very different to the vibrant cultural hub we are used to enjoying, with lockdown extended yet again.
+It can be difficult work out just what is currently allowed within Melbourne and Victoria, so we've done our best to outline what Melbourne's current lockdown updates are, in terms you can understand.

-For a full breakdown of Victoria's current restrictions, visit the Victorian Department of Health's website.
+For a full breakdown of Victoria's current restrictions, visit the Victorian government website.

 What are the current rules?